 Our members are a dynamic group of women with varying interests, income levels, career aspirations, and home responsibilities.
 As a result, we must be an organization that meets women where they are throughout a League career.
-For some women this will look like a linear progression, moving from general member to committee chair to EMT or board participant, culminating in a sustainer experience.
+For some women this will look like a linear progression, moving from general member to committee chair to Executive Management Team (EMT) or board participant, culminating in a sustainer experience.
 For others, this trajectory may be far less linear–a chair position one year, a leave of absence the next or an active membership that lasts far longer than the minimum seven years required to become a sustainer.

 Regardless of what the journey looks like for each member, we want to ensure that the relationship with the League is engaging and meaningful.
 Through interviews, surveys, and anecdotal evidence of the board’s own experience, we understand that we, as the Junior League of San Francisco, must: